MOJOJOJ0/pillpackclone/README.md

 # Pill Pack Clone API

 ## About
-The intention was to mimic pill pack with added features that way a user is able to see all their meds, insurance info, and doctor info in an organized manner rather than using mulitple apps and websites to keep track.
+The intention was to mimic pill pack with added features that way a user is able to see all their medications, insurance info, and doctor info in an organized manner rather than using mulitple apps and websites to keep track.

 [pillpack.com](https://www.pillpack.com/)